10yard/dkafe/readme.md

 ## About DKAFE

 The DKAFE frontend system mimics Donkey Kong gameplay.
-You control Jumpman on 4 familiar stages and have him select which arcade game to launch.
+You control Jumpman on several familiar stages and have him select which arcade game to launch.
 Simply walk up to a machine,  push "Up" to face towards it, then push "Jump" to play.

 The default setup showcases all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks that were made specifically by me for this frontend.